kifj/wildfly-logstash/README.md

 wildfly-logstash
 ================

 Logstash module for Wildfly (http://wildfly.org), using https://github.com/SYNAXON/logstash-util-formatter as formatter.
 The SocketAppender is based on jboss-logmanager-ext (https://github.com/jamezp/jboss-logmanager-ext).
 Both deserve credits for the original work.
-This module has been tested with Wildfly 8 to 26.
+This branch builds a module which has been tested with Wildfly 27.

 Compile the jar file with maven: `mvn package`